TimPietrusky/codepen-awesomepi/README.md

 ### Response

-The response is JSON-encode (content-type: application/json).
+The response is JSON-encoded (content-type: application/json).

 If you want to use the response within JavaScript you can append `jsonp` as a callback.